Skip to main content

 OPENROUTER_API_KEY=sk-or-v1-your-key-here

-# Alternative: set directly via nested settings
+# Or set directly via NEGOTIATION__ prefix

 NEGOTIATION__EMBEDDING_API_KEY=sk-or-v1-your-key-here